EUROPE MARKETS: European Stocks Rebound From 2-month Low As Banks, Oil Giants Climb

 Other stock movers: Shares of Nets AS (NETS.KO) jumped 11% after the Danish digital-payments company confirmed it has been approached by potential buyers.
 The company said it's reviewing its options, but that there can be "no certainty" about the outcome.

-Germany's manufacturing PMI rose to a 59.6 in June from 59.5 in May, also revised up from its 59.3 preliminary reading.
+Germany's manufacturing PMI rose to a 59.6 in June from 59.5 in May, also increased from its 59.3 preliminary reading.
 In France, the manufacturing index posted 54.8, down from its 55.0 flash reading.

 In the U.K., the manufacturing PMI slid to a three-month low of 54.3 in June, down from 56.3 in May.
 Economists had expected a reading of 56.0, according to FactSet.